ziyoung/better-wilcom-docs/wilcom-docs/Automatic/vectors/Color_vectors.md

 ## To color vectors...

-1Create or insert a vector graphic.
+1. Create or insert a vector graphic.

 ![VectorObjectsColoring.png](assets/VectorObjectsColoring.png)

-2Ungroup the vector objects as necessary.
+2. Ungroup the vector objects as necessary.

-3Select a vector object, right-click and select Properties from the popup menu.
+3. Select a vector object, right-click and select Properties from the popup menu.
 The Object Properties docker opens.

-4To change the outline color of the selected object, adjust the settings in the Line panel:
+4. To change the outline color of the selected object, adjust the settings in the Line panel:

 - Select an outline style from the Style list.
 - Select an outline width from the Width field.